Score points with intercultural competences

 Scholarships for individual countries

 Another possibility to finance a study abroad is to obtain a scholarship of the respective country.
 For reasons of space, only a few of the most interesting countries were mentioned here.
 If you are looking for information on another country, you should ask your local host country in Spe, the International Office of your university, the DAAD or perhaps your department which possibilities are available.

-- USA: If you want to study in the US, you should contact the Fulbright Commission: As a German student you can receive well-endowed scholarships from US universities here.
-You can apply each year in April / May (for residency grants) and in December (for travel grants).
+- USA: If you want to study in the US, you should contact the Fulbright Commission: As a German student, you can receive well-endowed scholarships from US universities here.
+You can apply each year in April / May (for residence scholarships) and in December (for travel scholarships).
 The scholarships are advertised at the universities.
 Very important are proven, good English skills.

 - Southern Europe: For example, if you want to study, study, or complete your doctorate in Goethe, you can apply for a scholarship from the Italian government through the DAAD or directly to the Italian Ministry of Foreign Affairs or to the subordinate cultural departments of the Italian Messages.
 Spain and Portugal offer similar opportunities.
 Further information: Stephanie Dostal, Simone Janson, Study Guide Spain, Portugal, Italy, W. Bertelsmann Publishing House, Bielefeld 2005, ISBN: 3-7639-0415-8.